-This category is for laboratories that test patient specimens in order to detect and identify parasitic agents to the extent of their abilities.
+This category is for laboratories that test patient specimens in order to detect and identify parasitic agents.
 Laboratories holding this category may perform microscopy, antigen detection, or molecular detection methods.
 Techniques may include wet mounts, permanent stained smears prepared from blood, stool or tissues, immunofluorescent microscopy, antigen detection with later flow devices or by EIA, or nucleic acid amplification based methods.